Back to Biographies

 Her birth name was Araminta Ross.
 She went by the nickname "Minty."

-In 1857, Harriet gave Underground Railroad instructions to 28 slaves that managed to escape to the North together.
-These slaves became known as the "Cambridge 28."
+In 1857, Harriet gave Underground Railroad instructions to 28 of the enslaved that managed to escape to the North together.
+These enslaved became known as the "Cambridge 28."
 This raid, together with a few other large raids, was referred to at the time as the "Stampede of Slaves" to the North by many newspapers.

 Harriet personally led many of her relatives to freedom including her parents, five siblings (maybe more), and a niece.